 Launch

-Satoshi was active across multiple platforms: the cryptography mailing list, the bitcoin-list mailing list on SourceForge, the BitcoinTalk forum (which Satoshi and Martti Malmi created), the P2P Foundation forum, and private email correspondence.
-Satoshi communicated directly with Adam Back, Wei Dai, Hal Finney, James A. Donald, Ray Dillinger, Dustin Trammell, Martti Malmi, Mike Hearn, Gavin Andresen, Laszlo Hanyecz, Jeff Garzik, and others.
-Over the course of 2009–2010, Satoshi authored hundreds of forum posts and emails explaining Bitcoin’s design, responding to technical questions, and coordinating development.
+Satoshi was active on the cryptography mailing list, the bitcoin-list mailing list on SourceForge, the BitcoinTalk forum (which Satoshi and Martti Malmi created), the P2P Foundation forum, and in private email.
+Direct correspondents included Adam Back, Wei Dai, Hal Finney, James A. Donald, Ray Dillinger, Dustin Trammell, Martti Malmi, Mike Hearn, Gavin Andresen, Laszlo Hanyecz, Jeff Garzik, and others.
+Across 2009–2010, Satoshi authored hundreds of forum posts and emails — explaining design choices, responding to technical objections, coordinating development.

 Transition and Disappearance